-SHELLED CORN (Dry, preferably corn with 11- 12% moisture content)
+SHELLED CORN (Dry, preferably corn with 11-12% moisture content)

 - Corn must contain less than 14% moisture content.
-Wet corn will rapidly deteriorate stove components, reduce efficiency and void all warranties. - Corn must be clean and free from debris.
+Wet corn will rapidly deteriorate stove components, reduce efficiency and void all warranties.
+Purchase a moisture tester if in doubt. - Corn must be clean and free from debris.
 Never burn corn right from the field.
 Damage caused by dirty corn is not covered by the product warranty.
-Ask for clean bagged corn only. - NEVER BURN SEED CORN IN YOUR STOVE.
-Seed corn is treated with chemical pesticides that are harmful or fatal if swallowed, therefore, seed corn is dangerous to have in the house, especially where children can reach it. - Store your corn supply in a dry place and keep bags or container sealed to prevent your corn from absorbing excess moisture.
+Ask for clean filtered bagged corn only.
+Stalk parts, excessive fines and cob remmants will clog the auger. - NEVER BURN SEED CORN IN YOUR STOVE.
+Seed corn is treated with chemical pesticides that are harmful or fatal if swallowed, therefore, seed corn is dangerous to have in the house, especially where children can reach it. - Never burn "Deer Corn."
+It frequently contains molasses/sugars. - Store your corn supply in a dry place and keep bags or container sealed to prevent your corn from absorbing excess moisture.
 Test the moisture content periodically to maintain the proper dryness. - There are many varieties of corn grown around the world.
 Each variety has unique characteristics including the shape and size of the kernel.
 Your stove will burn more consistently with a small to midsize kernel corn.
 If the kernel size of the corn varies greatly or if you switch sources frequently, you will get a less consistent burn, which will require more attention to the draft setting on your stove.
 Therefore, purchasing corn from the same source will help achieve a more consistent burn.
 DO NOT USE CORN WITH A HIGH WAX CONTENT!